CURRICULUM VITAE

 and Fisheries Management, 22, 2, 217-227. ![]()

-Farmers' perceptions of the scale of the bracken problem on LFA farms in
+perceptions of the scale of the bracken problem on LFA farms in England and

-of the emerging private fish farming industry in Bulgaria.
-Aquaculture
+emerging private fish farming industry in Bulgaria.
+Aquaculture International,

-isolation and identification of the Infectious Pancreatic Necrosis (IPN) virus
+identification of the Infectious Pancreatic Necrosis (IPN) virus from rainbow

-from rainbow trout Onchorhynchus mykiss fingerlings farmed in Greece.
+fingerlings farmed in Greece.
 Bull.
 Eur.
 Ass.
-Fish Pathol., 22,
+Fish Pathol.,

 2. PUBLISHED ARTICLES IN TRADE JOURNALS AND BULLETINS ![]()